mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_analog_search/analog-spectral-library-search.md

 ![Analog library search network overview](analog_network.png)

-Analog network edges are labeled by the score type that created them, for example analog cosine or analog MS2Deepscore.
+Analog network edges are labeled by the score type that created them, for example analog cosine, analog MS2Deepscore, or analog DreaMS.
 Selecting analog nodes in the network view can also show the backing library entries together with selected feature rows in spectrum views.

 ---